 Buying a laser dinghy can be a challenging task for a beginner.
 Learn what to watch out for when buying so you get your money’s worth.

-The Laser is considered to be one of the most accepted single-handed dinghies in the world.
+The Laser is considered to be one of the most well-known and accepted single-handed dinghies in the world.
 A lot of sailing aficionados love this sprightly little boat.
 If you are one of those thinking of buying your own laser sailing boat, there are certain things you need to consider in order to make the right choice.
 No one sailboat has it all or does it all for that matter, but knowing exactly what you are looking for will make the choice a lot easier.

 For a lot of sailors, the dilemma is often about stability or speed.
 A fast boat usually means less stability.
-In choosing your boat, you need to assess your need for excitement, speed, work involved, competition and price.
+In choosing your boat, you need to assess your need for excitement, speed, work involved, competition, and price.

 Firstly, check out the sailboat number either on the deck or at the back of the cockpit.
 Newer dinghies have their serial numbers at the back of the cockpit while the older ones have their numbers etched on the deck.
 This is valuable information to help you determine the quality and the age of the boat.